-Reinike works include his Fields series that centers around a celebration of natural forms, a Transition series that is essentially abstract, the Essence series that is figurative and his Arch series that uses symbols to weave stories within the paintings.
-The most recent series of paintings centers around his trips to Sanibel Island and the flora and fauna that are often Overlooked which is the title of his upcoming show.
+Reinike's paintings include his Fields series that centers around a celebration of natural forms, a Transition series that is essentially abstract, the Essence series that is figurative and his Arch series that uses symbols to weave stories within the paintings.
+The most recent group of paintings centers around his trips to Sanibel Island and the flora and fauna that are often Overlooked.
 The various series sometimes overlap as the artist brings his vision to the canvas.

 Although he is best known as a painter, Reinike is also a master metalsmith.
-His early formal training was as a sculptor at LSU where he earned his degree in Philosophy with minors in art and ancient Greek language.
-He has created murals in pewter as well as functional objects and jewelry.
+His early formal training was as a sculptor at LSU where he earned his degree in Philosophy with minors in art and Ancient Greek Language.
+In addition to his paintings, he has created murals in pewter as well as functional objects and jewelry.